postgis/docker-postgis/README.md

 - We use PostGIS, geos, proj, gdal, and sfcgal packages from the Debian repository.
   - In the Debian Bullseye repository, the versions are: geos=3.9, gdal=3.2, proj=7.2, and sfcgal=1.3.9.
 - This version is easy to extend and has matured over time.
-- PostgreSQL 11 is not compatible with PostGIS 3.4, so it remains on PostGIS 3.3.
-Please note that after November 9, 2023, PostgreSQL 11 will reach its [end-of-life (EOL)](https://www.postgresql.org/support/versioning/) and will no longer receive support.

 <!-- bookworm_begin  -->
 | `imresamu/postgis-amd64:` tags | Dockerfile | Arch | OS | Postgres | PostGIS |